xwenn/Project8_TrainlyIO/README.md

       The course Id you are supposed to enter is in the range of 1-27 based on the data we generated.

-      (4)  If you want to take a look at the course materials of a certain course you are currently enrolling, enter 4.
+      (4) Enter 4 if you want to take a look at the course materials of a certain course you are currently enrolling.

       You will be asked to enter the course Id.
 It should be course you have enrolled according to the result 1.